LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

 Notably this does not apply to the use of HDFS in a Spark+Hadoop cluster, where a more scalable delegation token-based implementation is available.

-Strategy and techniques:

-* Distribute the Kerberos credential cache from the driver/client to all YARN containers as a local copy
-   * use the standard Spark functionality, using `--files <path>` (or `--conf spark.yarn.dist.files=<path>`)
-* Set the executors' environment variable KRB5CCNAME to point to a local copy of the Kerberos credential cache file
-   * the non-standard point is that the actual PATH of the local copy of the credential cache can end up to be different for different machines/executors/YARN containers
-* How to set the Spark executor environment variable with a path relative to YARN container root directory
-   * use `'$PWD'` to prefix the path of the credential cache to address the location of the root of the YARN container
-   * use standard Spark configuration options to set the environemnt varialble KRB5CCNAME: `--conf spark.executorEnv.KRB5CCNAME=FILE:<PATH_to_credential_cache>`

 # Recipe:
 Tested on: Apache Spark 1.6, 2.0 and 2.1 + YARN/Hadoop 2.6.0 (CDH)